datopian/datahub/site/content/docs/deploying-your-portaljs-app.md

 When you deploy, your PortalJS app will start building.
 It should finish in under a minute.

 When it’s done, you’ll get deployment URLs.
-Click on one of the URLs and you should see your PortaJS app live.
+Click on one of the URLs and you should see your PortalJS app live.

 >[!tip]
 > You can find a more in-depth explanation about this process at https://nextjs.org/learn/basics/deploying-nextjs-app/deploy